nfaycel/learn-java-script/README.md

 # learn-java-script

 Everything I know about JavaScript which I gained from watching The Complete JavaScript Course 2022: From Zero to Expert!

-this repo will contain all the code written in the course in addotion to alot of explanations for the code in my own style.
+this repo will contain all the code written in the course in addition to a lot of explanations for the code in my own style.

 ### what exactly is covered in the course?

 - Build 5 beautiful real-world projects for your portfolio!
 In these projects, you will learn how to plan and architect your applications using flowcharts and common JavaScript patterns